Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 Fresh corn isn't good anywhere.
 I've bought pounds of sweet corn before from road side markets and Mexican markets only to end up with feed corn.
 Yes, there's a difference.
 Feed corn is grown strictly for feeding animals and sweet corn is for grocery stores.
 Feed corn doesn't taste good at all as it has relatively no flavor but it's cheap.

-Unfortunately I think this is why some people sell it as sweet corn, but you instantly know the difference.
+Unfortunately, I think this is why some people sell it as sweet corn, but you instantly know the difference.
 If you need to, ask to taste it.
 Sweet corn should taste good without needing to be cooked.
 Seriously!
-But by the right stuff and you can put heaven on your dinner plate and smother it in butter.
+But buy the right stuff and you can put heaven on your dinner plate and smother it in butter.
 I hope this helps you to enjoy corn on the cob more often.

 © 2018 Victoria Van Ness